idia640/presentations/week05/PITCHME.md

 A well-known study from Miller (1956) described the magical number of seven, plus or minus two.
 But it turns out that it’s actually only about four, plus or minus one.
 We appear to remember more because we extend the functional size of our memory by chunking information: we group smaller units of information into chunks to extend the capacity of memory.

-Because of limits to working memory, one of the main bottlenecks in visual thinking.
+Because of limits to working memory, one of the main bottlenecks is visual thinking.
 Objects can be held in working memory from fixation to fixation.
 But retaining them reduces what can be picked up in a future fixation.
 Thus, working memory is highly volatile.

 ---